scality/RestBlockDriver/README.md

 But beware:
   * The destroyed volume must already exist
-  * Destroy a volume used by other drivers on other machines dewblock can lead to errors and innatendus behavior and untested.
+  * Destroy a volume used by other drivers on other machines dewblock can lead to errors and unexpected behaviors; this is untested.

 Adding a new device
 -------------------